CMihai99/fyndro/Documentation/process/SubmittingPatches.md

 Also, read the [submit checklist](https://github.com/CMihai99/fyndro/blob/main/Documentation/process/SubmitChecklist.md) for a list of items to check before submitting code.

-This documentation assumes that you're using *git* to prepare your patches.
-If you're unfamiliar with git, you would be well-advised to learn how to use it, it will make your life as a developer much easier.
+This documentation assumes that you're using git to prepare your patches.
+If you're unfamiliar with git, you learn using it, since it will make your life as a developer much easier.

 ## Obtain a current source tree